info-201a-wi22/final-project-starter-momohamud001/docs/p01-proposal.md

 |Appendix A: Questions| Do you have questions for your TA or instructor?
 Include them here.|

 ### Team members names:
-* Mohamed Mohamoud : 2063078443
+* Mohamed Mohamoud : 2063078443, mgboss@uw.edu
 * Jaya Valji : 425-229-1797, jvalji@uw.edu
 * Angela Gaither : 425-273-6493, agaither@uw.edu
-*
+* Fatima Dineh : 2064884305, fdineh@uw.edu
-*
+* Jainaba's 4257725807

 #### INFO-201: Technical Foundations of Informatics - The Information School - University of Washington
 **Winter 2022**

 ## Abstract:

 This project will examine the (under/mis) representation of female actors in the movie industry.
 Using the Bechdel Test, we will observe the trends between how profitable a movie is depending on its Bechdel Test score, which of the three test requirements have the highest number of failed results, and how Bechdel Test scores have changed between 1950-2021.
 This topic is important because media plays a substantial role in creating and upholding gender norms that get translated into stereotypes embedded in our daily culture.
 Once these areas have been studied, we can apply it to larger questions begging critical thinking such as how stereotypes of women in films effect their ability to get key roles.

 Keywords:

 * Representation
 * Women
 * Bechdel Test
 * Movies